Cycling Pine Mountain, Sonoma County, California

-Supplies: Cloverdale is just a few miles from the start of this climb and all supplies necessary for the ride are available there.
+Supplies: The town of Cloverdale is just a few miles from the start of this climb and all supplies necessary for the ride are available there.

-Roadway surface/Traffic: The roadway is in poor condition which is not a problem ascending, but be cautious on the descent as there are potholes, fast approaching steep sharp turns, gravel, shade and, during our most recent ride, wild boar (see video).
-The road is very narrow with no bike lane (essentially a wide one lane road).
+Roadway Surface and Traffic Report: The roadway is in poor condition which is not a problem ascending, but be cautious on the descent as there are potholes, fast approaching steep sharp turns, gravel, shade, and during our most recent ride, wild boar (see video).
+The road is very narrow with no bike lane (this is essentially a wide one lane road).
 Traffic over the entire climb is negligible.